fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 Indeed I have, not least because DragonRuby has [a great community around it](https://discord.dragonruby.org).

 **The problem** with me making a graphical game is **sprites and other assets**: making them or even mixing-and-matching premade assets would be **tedious**.
-I *could* make an arcade-like action game that avoids sprites, maybe something along the lines of my childhood favorite [Gravity Well](https://youtu.be/GZIeLXlqefE?t=1636).
+I *could* make an arcade-like action game that avoids sprites, maybe something along the lines of my childhood favorite [*Gravity Well*](https://youtu.be/GZIeLXlqefE?t=1636).
 But that would involve fairly complex geometry and physics, which are also high on my *"don't want to deal with it"* list.

 In a text-based game, these headaches would be out of the picture (because *there is no picture*, heh).
 And later on if I choose to add graphical features and/or I want to distribute the game more widely, I can easily move it into DragonRuby.
 In the meantime **I'll simply output text to the terminal**, just like it was done in the early days.